-Hollywood entertainment lawyer and author of two books, Terri Cheney wrote a searing account of her struggles dealing with mental illness and bipolar disorder.
+(Topics: Bipolar Disorder; Mental Health Advocate) Hollywood entertainment lawyer and author of two books, Terri Cheney wrote a searing account of her struggles dealing with mental illness and bipolar disorder.
 Her book, "Manic" became a New York Times best-seller and was optioned by HBO.
 Her new book, "The Dark Side of Innocence -- Growing Up Bipolar" has also received rave reviews.
-Terri received the 2011 Imagine award from the International Bipolar Foundation.
-She currently writes a monthly blog for the popular website, Psychology Today.com.
+As a lawyer, she addresses mental health in ou

 Fee: Call For Quote